githubocto/flat-demo-SQL-flights/README.md

 ## What this demo does

-This repository uses a [Flat Data Action](https://octo.github.com/blog/flat-data) to query a SQL database and download the data as a CSV file every day at 6am UTC.
+This repository uses a [Flat Data Action](https://octo.github.com/blog/flat-data) to query a SQL database with flight data and downloads the data as a CSV file every day at 6am UTC.
 A SQL connection string has to be added to the GitHub repository as a secret.

 Inside `.github/workflows/flat.yaml`:
 ```yaml